Mte90/Reddit-Upvoted-to-Twitter/readme.md

 ## Install

-Copy `praw-sample.ini` and `tweeepy-sample.ini` and put your settings.
+Copy `praw-sample.ini` and `tweepy-sample.ini` and put your settings.
 Require a Twitter and Reddit app with their token in the config files.

 ## How works